SilkRose/Pony/archive/blogs/census-consensus.md

 ### [Generational Gap](https://www.fimfiction.net/story/589323/15/census-consensus/generational-gap)
 **Written by:** hawthornbunny

 I knew I wanted to get G5 into this story somehow, and I hit on the idea of Sunny and friends finding the census long after it had taken place and trying to make sense of it.
 This, in turn, led to the idea of the census being damaged and unreadable, and then I realized I could turn the joke around on the readers, by making them answer questions they couldn't actually read.
-There was one "correct" answer for each question, and all the other answers would obviously be stupid if you could actually read the question - [ALTERNATIVELY, COMMA; COMMA MIGHT EVEN BE PREFERABLE.
-IN ANY CASE, THE TRAILING CLAUSE IS INESSENTIAL AND THEREFORE OUGHT TO BE SET OFF BY PUNCTUATION] which you couldn't.
+There was one "correct" answer for each question, and all the other answers would obviously be stupid if you could actually read the question - which you couldn't.

 I wrote the lead-in to the chapter with deliberate mystery, not identifying the timeframe or any of the speakers until Pipp is mentioned by name.
 The whole "discovering the ruins of Ponyville" thing is inspired by [milesprower06](https://www.fimfiction.net/user/6403/milesprower06)'s [Forgotten](https://www.fimfiction.net/story/503677/forgotten) series, which I recommend.

-Sadly, most people chose the correct answer ("chocolate") for the first question, which therefore got the most boring response, but the other three were suitably silly and revealed [TENSE CONSISTENCY] Sunny's crush on Princess Twilight which she totally doesn't have.
+Sadly, most people chose the correct answer ("chocolate") for the first question, which therefore got the most boring response, but the other three were suitably silly and revealed Sunny's crush on Princess Twilight which she totally doesn't have.
 Also, [Applejack is a silly pony](https://www.youtube.com/watch?v=84PZbL_-jjU).

 The end of the chapter brings us - perhaps jarringly - back to the present, and the finale of the story.
 This was provided by Math Spook, who had the idea to end the census with a single, ominous request: assign a letter grade to the census.
 Dun dun dun.